-The Clean Energy Regulator will assess applications for a Certificate of Entitlement and, if satisfied that a number of conditions are met, a Certificate of Entitlement will be issued to the project proponent advising them of the number and type of Australian carbon credit units that the offsets project is entitled to receive for the reporting period.
-The Australian carbon credit units will be issued into the proponent's specified Australian National Registry of Emissions Units (Registry) account.
+To apply for ACCUs, you submit an application for a Certificate of Entitlement, along with a project offsets report and an audit report.
+The audit report must be completed by a registered National Greenhouse and Energy Auditor.
+The Clean Energy Regulator will assess applications for a Certificate of Entitlement to ensure the abatement can be verified and the unit entitlement figure is correct.
+Successful applicants will be issued with a Certificate of Entitlement which advises of the number and type of Australian carbon credit units that the offsets project is entitled to receive for the reporting period.
+The Australian carbon credit units will be issued into your specified Australian National Registry of Emissions Units account.